 As you can see, there are many reasons why the lymphatic system and lymph nodes may become congested.
 It is theorized by many that there are 3 main reasons for this.

-- STRESS has been identified as the cause of about 80% of all chronic health issues.
+- STRESS: has been identified as the cause of about 80% of all chronic health issues.
 The chemistry of stress can be degenerative throughout the entire body and cause congestion in the lymphatics.

-- DIGESTIVE IMBALANCES may irritate intestinal villi of the large intestine, which is a classic reason for lymphatic congestion.
+- DIGESTIVE IMBALANCES may irritate intestinal villi of the large intestince, which is a classic reason for lymphatic congestion.
 As the majority of the lymph in the body surrounds the gut (Gut Associated Lymphatic Tissues – GALT), the quality of the villi are critical for proper lymph flow, detoxification, assimilation, and immunity.

 - IODINE DEFICIENCY is also a common cause of lymphatic congestion.
 Iodine helps to deal with the effects of a toxic environment and supports the lymphatic system at the cellular level.

-10 Ways to Improve Lymphatic System Health
+10 Ways You Can Improve Lymphatic System Health

 - EXERCISE: The best way to get the lymphatic system moving is to exercise.
 Any exercise will help, but especially helpful seems to be rebounding using a small trampoline 10-20 minutes a day.
 It is important to get the body moving and the lungs functioning.
 Walking is something everyone can do outside or at home, and can be an excellent way to improve lymphatic circulation.
 Just take a break and walk while focusing on deep breathing.